CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

         bridge-vlan-aware no
         bridge-learning vni1000=off

-To check the configuration, run the `brctl show` command:
+You can check the configuration with the `brctl show` command:

     cumulus@switch:~$ sudo brctl show
     bridge name     bridge id               STP enabled     interfaces